+If we fail to maintain and enforce quality control and testing procedures, our products will not meet the stringent performance and safety standards demanded by our customers, possibly harming our reputation and our competitive position in our industry.
 Product quality and performance are a priority for our customers since many of our product applications involve caustic or volatile chemicals and, in many cases, involve processes that require precise control of fluids.
 Our products also are used in the aerospace, military, commercial aircraft, pharmaceutical, medical, analytical equipment and maritime industries.
 These industries require products that meet stringent performance and safety standards.
-If we fail to maintain and enforce quality control and testing procedures, our products will not meet these stringent performance and safety standards.
-Substandard products would seriously harm our reputation, resulting in both a loss of current customers to our competitors and damage to our ability to attract new customers, which could have a material adverse effect on our business, financial condition or results of operations.
+Substandard products would seriously harm our reputation, resulting in both a loss of current customers to our competitors and damage to our ability to attract new customers, which could have a material adverse effect on our revenues and our profitability.